 Why You’ll Love This Recipe

 - A True One Pan Meal– I promise!
 You don’t have to cook the pasta separately, it will simmer and cook through right in the skillet with the rest of the ingredients.
-If you love this concept, check out my one-pot pasta with a simple tomato sauce, and creamy chicken orzo too.
+If you love this concept, check out my one-pot pasta with a simple tomato sauce, orzo with mushrooms and spinach, and creamy chicken orzo too.

 - Spicy Buffalo Flavor – The sauce for this buffalo chicken pasta recipe has just the right amount of spice.
 It’s not too hot, but the flavor of hot pepper sauce shines through.
 Top your pasta with creamy ranch or blue cheese dressing and crumbled blue cheese for the full Buffalo chicken effect.